 Maximize your workouts with hormone-focused training tips

 “If you want to maximize your workouts with hormone focused training, think less about crushing yourself every day and more about sending your body the right signals.
-The right mix of intensity, recovery, sleep, and nutrition can make a 40-year-old feel and perform closer to his mid-20s.”
+The right mix of intensity, recovery, sleep, and nutrition can meaningfully improve performance and recovery for many men in their 40s, though results vary based on training history, overall health, and consistency.”

 The relationship